This story was updated Feb. 5, 2021

-Cyprus last month became the first European Union member state to announce it would open its borders in March to vaccinated travelers.
+In December, Cyprus became the first European Union member state to announce it would open its borders in March to vaccinated travelers.
 Those travelers would not need to show proof of a negative COVID-19 test.
 The announcement is part of a plan by Cyprus to resume flights to the country, which relies heavily on tourism.

 The passport is available on a smartphone application, interactive voice recognition, or it can be printed out, according to TheTimes.

 Australia’s Qantas Airways announced in November that once a coronavirus vaccine was available, passengers hoping to fly on the airline would need to prove they had taken it.
 “I think that’s going to be a common thing, talking to my colleagues in other airlines around the globe,” Alan Joyce, the airline’s chief executive, said in an interview with Australia’s Nine Network.

 But the World Travel and Tourism Council, which represents the global travel and tourism private sector, together with Airports Council International, the World Economic Forum, and International Chamber of Commerce, want international travel to be restored without waiting for vaccinations.

 “They must not be a requirement to travel, as this will further delay the revival of the already ailing travel and tourism sector, which needs to restart now to save itself, millions of jobs in the sector and beyond, and the global economy,” the council said in a December news release.

 Public health experts say it’s premature to abolish travel requirements such as testing with so many unknowns about the COVID-19 vaccine.